 CIOs and other IT leaders who find themselves driving strategic change will also need to perfect their collaboration skills; they must be adept at listening, communicating, influencing and relationship-building.
 Those who can also add an innovative, commercial and entrepreneurial approach will emerge at the top of their field.

-On the other hand, employees outside traditional IT roles also face skills challenges.
 The trend of digitization in the workplace is prompting a surging demand for a degree of technical skill across the board, regardless of role, background or training.
 That wave of change is unlikely to recede; 80 percent of jobs are set to require digital ability by the start of this decade and leaders agree that digitizing their business is key to staying ahead in the years to come.
 With this in mind, most if not all workers will need an aptitude for digital products and a willingness to adapt to the pace of technological advances.

 Further up the digital dexterity scale, employees in nontechnical roles could very well become quasi-technologists, as software enables digital-savvy thinkers to swiftly build products “without writing a single line of code.”
 As Gartner describes in its report on the concept of citizen development, “Application development outside of IT control continues to expand as digital transformation accelerates.”